ajinderbains/Kickstaeter_Analysis_AB/README.md

 ### Challenges and Difficulties Encountered
 - To find outcomes based on launch date,I have to convert launched date column to DATE format,for which i struggled a bit but evantually found the correct formula.

--I also have challanged to separate the parent and subcategory as in given data set it is in same column.
+- I also have challanged to separate the parent and subcategory as in given data set it is in same column.

--If I have given chance then i would have used filter on subcategory "play " to find the outcome VS launch date instead of parent category "theater".
+- If I have given chance then i would have used filter on subcategory "play " to find the outcome VS launch date instead of parent category "theater".

--If I would have to change the theater outcome VS launch date then i would have found percentages(Averages) of outcome.
+- If I would have to change the theater outcome VS launch date then i would have found percentages(Averages) of outcome.

 ## Results